 The Three Grand Principles

-For many years, Freemasons have followed three Grand Principles which represent a way of achieving higher standards in life – Respecting everyone, looking after others and being honest:
+For centuries, Freemasons have followed three Grand Principles which represent a way of achieving higher standards in life – Respecting everyone, looking after others and being honest:

 * Every true Freemason will show tolerance and respect for the opinions of others and behave with kindness and understanding to others.